 Watch 3 videos from charity websites so the kids can decide who they want to give to.

 Make the donation on the website and write a special note to the organization about who is making the donation.
-(This little extra step allowed my 4-year old son to meet Mitch Albom!).
+(This little extra step allowed my 4-year-old son to meet Mitch Albom!).

-Talk to your kids about the impact they are having on these organizations and the world.
+Be sure to talk to your kids about the impact they are having on these organizations and the world.
 Let them know you are proud of them because they are making the world a better place to live in.

 Rinse and repeat every quarter for the rest of their childhood.
 And maybe, just maybe, they will do the same with their kids.